Shelex/cypress-allure-plugin/README.md

 npx cypress run --env allure=true
 ```

--   if allure is enabled, you can check gathered data, in cypress window with Chrome Developer tools console:
+-   if allure is enabled, you can check data in runtime, just send it to Chrome Developer tools console:

 ```js
 Cypress.Allure.reporter.runtime.writer;
 ```

-## Troubleshooting
-Answers to common questions/issues:
- - I open allure report and I see just empty results with NaN counters
- > You should not open allure report directly as a static html page.
-It uses local resources, thus is banned by modern browsers and requires web server to be opened properly.
-To resolve it you can disable CORS (not recommended), use live server extension for vs code, or just use `allure serve` command (recommended).
-To serve generated report an s3 bucket with hosting option could be used or any other web hosting.
- - My other plugins do not work / allure-results is not generated
- > It is likely other plugins (as cucumber-preprocessor) may also listen to events (especially after:spec) in Cypress that this plugin uses.
-Unfortunately, only one listener is available and other are just overwritten, that's why you can pass env variable `allureReuseAfterSpec: true`  to not create new listeners from this plugin, but reuse existing.

-## Debugging

--   for in-browser information (cypress events, mocha events, allure events, data collecting)
-    execute `localStorage.debug = 'allure-plugin*'` in DevTools console
--   for writer task information (writing results to disk, handling attachments, plugin events)
-    add `DEBUG=allure-plugin*` before cypress run\open command
+## How to open report

+Assuming allure is already installed:

+-   serve report based on current "allure-results" folder: `allure serve`
+-   generate new report based on current "allure-results" folder: `allure generate`
+-   open generated report from "allure-report" folder: `allure open`

 ## Examples